An Invitation to Visitors

-We are a community that welcomes a diversity of thought and belief, but here are a few beliefs and values that unite us.
+We are a community that welcomes a diversity of thought and belief.
+Here are a few beliefs and values that unite us.

 When are your services, and what are they like?

-No matter where we meet, our services include music, readings, reflections, and a sermon, and from time to time services may be very different and creative in form!
-Our ministers lead most services, but about once a month our services are hosted by members of the congregation or an invited speaker.
+No matter where we meet, our services include music, readings, reflections, and a sermon.
+From time to time services may be very different and creative in form!
+Our minister leads most services, but about once a month our services are hosted by members of the Congregation or an invited speaker.

-Between services we have Middle Hour, when everyone gathers in the courtyard for conversation with coffee, tea, and refreshments.
-Because our services are online-only right now, we host a virtual coffee hour on Zoom for casual conversation after the service is over.
+After services we have coffee hour, when everyone gathers in the courtyard for conversation with coffee, tea, and refreshments.
+During that time you will see different information stations about different activities happening around the USSB on in the community.
+We also host a virtual coffee hour on Zoom for connection and casual conversation after the service is over.

 Can I bring my kids when you’re open again?

 Yes!
 Religious education for children and youth is an important part of our community.
 Children’s Programs are age-appropriate, lively, and sometimes messy, so our kids usually come to services in their play clothes.
 When you arrive, we can help you find out what our kids have planned for that day.
 Babies and toddlers have professional caregivers, and teams of trained volunteers lead older Children’s Programs.

 You are welcome to observe classes if you want to, or just to stay long enough for your kids (and you!) to feel comfortable before leaving to join the main service.
 If your kids would prefer to stay with you, they are welcome to sit with you in the main service.